PeculiarVentures/node-webcrypto-p11/README.md

 TODO: ADD ASSUMPTIONS

+### Threats From A node-webcrypto-p11 Defect

+TODO: ADD THREATS FROM A node-webcrypto-p11 DEFECT

-### Threats From A node-webcrypto-ossl Defect
+### Threats From A HSM Defect

-TODO: ADD THREATS FROM HANCOCK SERVICE COMPROMISE
+TODO: ADD THREATS FROM A HSM DEFECT

 ### Threats From Weak Cryptography